ohjay/cse21/README.md

 # cse21
-resources for cse 21: math for algorithms and systems analysis
+resources for cse 21: math for algorithms & systems analysis